May 3, 2023

 Introduction

-Utilizing BastionZero for secure access to Kubernetes clusters is a game-changer as it empowers your teams (and service accounts) to access the API in a zero-trust manner while keeping your Kubernetes API off the public internet.
-BastionZero eliminates the technical debt associated with long-lived credentials, privilege creep and lack of observability (where you can’t tell who has access to what parts of the cluster, or what they did with that access).
+Utilizing BastionZero for providing secure access control to Kubernetes clusters is a game-changer as it empowers your teams (and service accounts) to access the API in a zero trust manner while keeping your Kubernetes API off the public internet.
+BastionZero bolsters Kubernetes data protection while eliminating the technical debt associated with long-lived credentials, privilege creep and lack of observability (where you can’t tell who has access to what parts of the cluster, or what they did with that access).

-For the purposes of this post, I’lll assume you have already signed up for a BastionZero account, have your BastionZero account integrated with your IDP, and have the ZLI installed on your local machine.
+For the purposes of this post, I’ll assume you have already signed up for a BastionZero account, have your BastionZero account integrated with your IDP and have BastionZero's command-line interface, the Zero-Trust Command-Line Interface (ZLI), installed on your local machine.
 I’ll also assume you have a Kubernetes cluster deployed that you’d like to access using BastionZero.
 We’ll do a few things in our BastionZero account to set ourselves up for success as outlined below:

-• Log into BastionZero web interface at cloud.bastionzero.com
+• Log into the BastionZero web interface at cloud.bastionzero.com.

 For Registration keys, you must select the Registration Key box below the name field.
 Clicking "Generate API Key" will then display the new registration key ID and secret.
 Hang onto this secret for later!
 It won’t be available in the UI again once you close the dialogue.

 After we have generated our registration key, we can optionally create an environment to associate our targets with.
-Creating an environment will allow us to group targets together so that later we can manage access policies more efficiently; when you bring up a target, you can associate it with an environment which should give access to anyone who has been granted permissions to that environment.
+Creating an environment will allow us to group targets together so that later we can manage access policies more efficiently.
+When you bring up a target, you can associate it with an environment that should give access to anyone who has been granted permissions to that environment.

 We’re now ready to install the agent into our cluster!
 We should have both our registration key and optional environment UUID at hand.
 If you’d like, we can set these as environment variables ahead of time using something like: